rethinkdb/rethinkdb-rs/1-get-started/drivers/performance.md

 # JavaScript #

-To obtain faster performance, the JavaScript driver can use the `node-protobuf` library, which is a node module implemented in C++.
+The JavaScript driver can take advantage of the C++ protocol buffer backend for faster performance.

-Two different packages need to be installed.
-First, the protobuf library and development files.
+First, install the protobuf library and development files.
 On Ubuntu, they can be installed by running this command:

 ```
 sudo apt-get install libprotobuf-dev